 In 2003, following the bankruptcy of New Skeena Forest Products, British Columbia assumed responsibility for completing unfulfilled treaty obligations.
 The work includes replanting cut-blocks, maintaining roads, and decommissioning two abandoned work sites.
 Under the Treaty, British Columbia also maintains ownership of the Nisga'a Highway corridor, the right of way for secondary provincial roads, and responsibility for the repair and maintenance of those roads.
-The following are highlights of the work undertaken by British Columbia during the reporting period.
+During the reporting period, British Columbia awarded a \$22,644 contract to Lisims Forest Resources (LFR) to perform free-growing surveys on 15 silviculture openings totalling 241.3 hectares.
+This survey work was subcontracted by LFR to Silverwood Consulting.